PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/StepGraphs.md

 ## StepGraph Files

-Step graphs are defined in files named after their [ChartType](ChartType.md) with the `fsg` extension.
+`StepGraphs` are defined in files named after their [ChartType](ChartType.md) with the `fsg` extension.
 For example `dance-single.fsg`.
 These files can be generated through the [PadDataGenerator](https://github.com/PerryAsleep/PadDataGenerator) application.